ministryofjustice/wp-ppj/README.md

 # Prison and Probation jobs

 ## NB
-In web/app/themes/ppj/package.json a dependency on the package: marked@0.3.9 was created.
+In web/app/themes/ppj/package.json a dependency on the package marked@0.3.9 was created.
 Marked@0.3.6 was originally just a dependency of laravel mix
 ```└─┬ laravel-mix@1.7.2